Behnam-sn/Castle-Docusaurus/docs/database/data-orientation.md

 You're using event sourcing principles - You need to do frequent, small replaces and deletes You need to store and analyze lots of time series data - You need to store and access records with unique IDs

+Keep in mind that column-oriented storage isn't a silver bullet for query latency on complex analytics.
+Even with the most performant columnar databases, you still must consider proper indexing, sorting, partitioning, and replication mechanisms to maintain and optimize the performance of column-oriented databases at scale.

 ## References

 - [https://www.tinybird.co/blog-posts/what-is-a-columnar-database](https://www.tinybird.co/blog-posts/what-is-a-columnar-database)